Fees and funding

 to ensure we remain accessible to all students with the potential to

-More information on these scholarships can be found on our
+More information on these awards can be found on our

 Scholarships and Bursaries for undergraduates web page.